• Skip to main content

 Top down view of baked babka in large ring pan.

-10. Remove from the oven and set aside to cool a little.
+10. Remove from the oven and set aside to cool.
 Remove from the pan while still a little warm (gently tap the pan against the counter a couple of times before turning over).
 Cool your Polish babka completely before dusting with powdered sugar/icing sugar and serve.

 Round babka on white plate dusted with sugar.